MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L02Lab: Why didn't my availability group failover?.md

 on d.[permissions] = t.permission_name) fr
 ```

-After Enable the NIC and Grant permissions, start the AG
+Once the NIC is enabled and permissions are granted, proceed to start the AG:

 ```PowerShell